We are reader-supported. We may earn an affiliate commission when you buy through the links on our site. Read More...

 Most Popular Balance Bike

-The Strider toddler bike is one of the best balance bikes you can get for a toddler that’s just 18 months old.
+The Strider balance bike is one of the best balance bikes you can get for a toddler that’s just 18 months old.
 This is a phenomenal choice because of the bike’s sturdy build which includes a frame made of steel.
 That makes it almost invincible, so your future kids will be able to enjoy it as well.

 Even though steel is heavier than aluminum, Strider weighs just 6.7 lbs.
 It rolls on knobby 12″ wheels which offer lots of traction and plenty of stability and control.